Kittatinny Regional High School: Awards, recognition and rankings

 During the 1997–98 school year, Kittatinny Regional High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 Kittatinny Regional High School has been recognized as a Star School District, and in the 2005–06 school year, was awarded the honor of Governor's School of Excellence.

 The school was the 133rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 89th in the state of 328 schools in 2012, after being ranked 149th in 2010 out of 322 schools listed.
 The magazine ranked the school 163rd in 2008 out of 316 schools.
 The school was ranked 149th in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school 155th out of 381 public high schools statewide in its 2011 rankings (an increase of 8 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (82.0%) and language arts literacy (94.6%) components of the High School Proficiency Assessment (HSPA).

-In the 2013–14 school year, Kittatinny Regional High School ranked fifth in Sussex County out of nine other public high schools in SAT scores.
+In the 2013–14 school year, Kittatinny Regional High School ranked fifth in SAT scores out of nine other public high schools in Sussex County.

 Extracurricular activities

 Athletics

 The Kittatinny Regional High School Cougars sports teams compete in the Northwest Jersey Athletic Conference, which is comprised of public and private high schools in Morris, Sussex and Warren counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the 2010 realignment, the school participated in the Sussex County Interscholastic League until the SCIL was dissolved in 2009.
 With 505 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in the American White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group II North for football for 2018–2020.
+The school was classified by the NJSIAA as Group I North for football for 2024–2026, which included schools with 254 to 474 students.

 The field hockey team won the North I Group I state sectional title in 1978 and the North I Group II title in 1979, 1994 and 1995.

 The girls cross country team won the Group II state championship in 1986, 1988 and 1989.